-Serving a wine at the right temperature can make a real difference to how much you can enjoy and appreciate it.
-In the past I have certainly been guilty of drinking white wines far too cold which totally kills the complexity of the flavour.
-This chart gives a great guide but obviously it is a matter of personal taste as well.
+Serving a wine at the right temperature can make a real difference in how much you can enjoy and appreciate it.
+In the past, I have certainly been guilty of drinking white wines far too cold which totally kills the complexity of the flavour.
+This chart gives a great guide but obviously, it is a matter of personal taste.

 |Style of Wine||Example of Style||Recommended Serving Temperature|